 Ashmore has in place recycling programmes for waste paper, photocopier toners and other disposable materials.
-We seek to minimise the use of paper as part of our clear desk policy and electronic scanning is actively encouraged.
-All printing is two sided by default.
+Ashmore seeks to minimise the use of paper as part of its clear desk policy and electronic scanning is actively encouraged.
+All printing is two-sided by default.

-At Ashmore we are conscious of minimising our impact on the environment.
-For this reason, wherever possible we choose paper stocks that have been sustainably sourced and which are Forest Stewardship Council© (FSC) accredited (or equivalent) for our marketing materials and business stationery.
+Ashmore is conscious of minimising its impact on the environment.
+For this reason, wherever possible Ashmore chooses paper stocks that have been sustainably sourced and which are Forest Stewardship Council© (FSC) accredited (or equivalent) for its marketing materials and business stationery.

-Ashmore provides obsolescent computers to Computer Aid International (Computer Aid), a UK registered charity that aims to reduce poverty through practical ICT solutions.
+Ashmore provides obsolescent computers to Computer Aid International

+Computer Aid, a UK registered charity that aims to reduce poverty through practical ICT solutions.
 Computer Aid sends these PCs to various projects across Africa and South America and furnishes Ashmore with details of where they are used.
 Any units that are not usable are disposed of in an environmentally friendly fashion.